samvangysegem/onewheel/NOTES.md

 3D printed wheel lacks the weight to fulfill the role of a flywheel.
 Therefore, a number of bolts are added at a large outside diameter to increase the total moment of inertia.

 Source: https://itafasteners.com/weight-chart.php
-According to the site mentioned above, the total weight of 100 M8 bolts is approximately 1.11kg, resulting in a weight of 11.1g x 12 at a radius of 40mm (without nuts).
+According to the site mentioned above, the total weight of 100 M8 bolts is approximately 1.593kg, resulting in a weight of 15.9g x 12 at a radius of 40mm (with nuts).

 Outside diameter: 95mm
 Inside diameter: 7mm